kubermatic/kubecarrier/README.md

 This CLI tool will gain more utility functions as the project matures.

-#### Install the Kubectl plugin
+#### Install the kubectl plugin

-To install the kubectl plugin, just visit the KubeCarrier [release page](https://github.com/kubermatic/kubecarrier/releases), download the archive and put the contained `kubectl-kubecarrier` binary into your `$PATH`.
+To install the kubectl plugin, just visit the KubeCarrier [release page](https://github.com/kubermatic/kubecarrier/releases), download the archive and put the contained `kubecarrier` binary into your `$PATH` as `kubectl-kubecarrier`.

 Make sure the binary is executable.

 If everything worked, you should now be setup with the `kubecarrier` plugin:
 *(Your version should be way newer than this example)*